 Please describe the alleged discrimination incident.
 Provide names and titles of all RIPTA employees involved if available.
 Please provide as much detail as possible: route number, date and time of day, bus number, names and contact information for witnesses.
 Explain what happened and whom you believe was responsible.
 Please use the back of this form if additional space is required.
+RIPTA Title VI Complaint Form

+Please describe the alleged discrimination incident (continued)

+Have you filed a complai int with any other federal, state or local agencies?
+(Circle one) Yes / No

+es and contact information below:

+,

+Agency: Contact Name:

+Street Address, City, State & Zip Code: --------------------

+Phone:

+Agency: Contact Name:

+ate & Zip Code:

+Sileer Address, Oily, Sia

+Phone:

-Please describe the alleged discrimination incident (continued) Have you filed a complaint with any other federal, state or local agencies?
-(Circle one) Yes / No If so, list agency/agencies and contact information below: Agency:Contact Name: Street Address, City, State & Zip Code: Phone: Agency: Contact Name: Street Address, City, State & Zip Code: Phone: I affirm that I have read the above charge and that it is true to the best of my knowledge, information and belief.
-Complainant's Signature Date Print or Type Name of Complainant Date Received: Received By:
+affirm that I have read th he above charge and that it is true to the best of my knowledge, information and belief.

+Complainant's Signature Date

+Print or Type Name of Co omplainant

+Print or Type Name of Co pmplainant

+Print or Type Name of Co

+Print or Type Name of Co Date Received:

+Print or Type Name of Co

+Print or Type Name of Co Date Received: